The Best All-in-One Screen Screen Recorders & Video Editors

 You can choose to record in full screen or choose a custom area to record.
 There are also options to record webcam, microphone, and system audio through the app.

-Once you have added your media or added a new media from the gallery (yes, the drag and drop feature works), you can begin the editing process.
+Once you have added your media or new media from the gallery (yes, the drag and drop feature works too).

 You have the option to add as many tracks to the media timeline, rearrange them, and even rename them to have everything sorted.
-You can even cut and paste new tracks, just like a word processor.
+You can even cut and paste new tracks.

 When on a good machine (we used a Macbook Air), there’s barely any lag when you separate sections of videos or trim them down.